-The Mayor will also work to improve the accessibility of the transport system, providing a better experience for disabled people and the growing number of older people.
-Further information on the changes planned for London's transport network is provided in chapter 4.2 and in the Mayor's draft Transport Strategy.
+The Mayor will also work to improve the accessibility of the transport system, providing a better experience for those with disabilities, those with young children and the growing number of older people.
+Further information on the changes planned for London's transport network is provided in chapter 4.2 and in the Mayor's Transport Strategy.